What Is Wankel Engine? | How does a Rotary Engine work?

 The rotor sealing of the rotary engine is a challenge when the temperature around the rotor fluctuates massively.
 This problem also increases the emission rate of the engine.

-Keep in mind that the suction and burning process occurs at the same time but at different places within the engine casing.
-This shows that the top of the engine casing has a relatively low temperature than the bottom of the housing.
+Keep in mind that the suction and burning process occurs at the same time but at different places within the engine housing.
+This shows that the top of the engine housing has a relatively low temperature than the bottom of the housing.

 The rotary Wankel engines are not famous because of their high emission rate.
 The combination of sealing challenges, inherent oil combustion, and inefficient combustion results in uncompetitive engines by current fuel economy or emissions standards.

 Wankel engines have high fuel consumption than reciprocating engines.
-Due to high fuel consumption, the increase the fuel cost.
+Due to high fuel consumption, the fuel cost also increases.

 Advantages of Wankel Engines